 ‘Fog’s rollin’ off the East River Bank‘ – the opening line of Bleecker Street, the lovely Paul Simon song – came to mind as I witnessed a rolling bank of fog smother the River Moy and suddenly change the entire appearance of a sunny, frosty morning that moments earlier had illuminated the woodland with streams of light.

-It was busy mid-February Friday morning in Belleek Wood with walkers and joggers glad to see the sun return this week after one of the wettest and gloomiest winters Ireland has experienced in decades.
+It was a busy mid-February Friday morning in Belleek Wood with walkers and joggers glad to see the sun return this week after one of the wettest and gloomiest winters Ireland has experienced in decades.

 It’s great to see how a sunny morning can so visibly lift people’s spirits.